Find Schools

 Our analysis found Cornell University to be the best school for business students who want to pursue a bachelor’s degree in New York.

 If you want to attend Cornell, expect to pay an average of $61,015 in tuition and fees.
 Of course, this could be reduced if you receive financial aid.
-On average, bachelor’s degree students take out $14,061 in loans while pursuing their degree.
+Bachelor’s Degree recipients from Cornell accumulate an average of $14,061 in student debt by the time they complete their degree.

 #2